Embedded-AMS/EmbeddedProto_Example_STM32_UART/README.md

 ![alt text](https://embeddedproto.com/wp-content/uploads/2020/05/PC_to_MCU_over_UART.png "PC to MCU over UART")

 This example mimics a fun fair game.
 Move the grabling hook around and see if you can catch the price!

 ![alt text](https://embeddedproto.com/wp-content/uploads/2020/05/fun_fair_game__pxfuel.jpg "Fun Fair Game")

 This example makes use of a NUCLEO-F446RE board made by ST Microelectronics.
+This board holds an ARM Cortex-M4.
 To build the source code and program the hardware STM32CubeIDE has been used.

 The desktop program is a simple terminal python script.
 You can use the keys as stated when you start the application to move around and grab your price.